 The Museum of Colonial Art or Count Casa Bayona

 Yes, the building seems to be more important that what it contains.
 The Museum of Colonial Art, as the name suggests, has the goal to keep and show the artistic, cultural and decorative expression that belonged to the Cuban colonial era.
 In addition of that, the institution is unique, not for the purpose it has, but for the ambiance around it.
-Without counting the incredible palm tree in the middle of its inner patio, which provides it a singular identity inside the Cathedral Place.
+Without counting the incredible palm tree in the middle of its inner patio, which provides a singular identity inside the Cathedral Plaza.
 The museum is just in face of the Havana Cathedral, a view interrupted only by the few sparse tables of the El Patio restaurant.

 From its inception the block served as several purposes, up to 1969, the year where the Museum of Colonial Art was inaugurated.